jhutch2342/PlatSciSecretAlgo/README.md

 This application is used to determine the optimal pairing of drivers with routes as defined by the proprietary algorithm specified.
 The driver and destination address data sets are both provided in the form of a newline seperated text file (2 in total) which are located in the project directory.

+This application accomodates for data sets in which there is a mismatch between the number of drivers and the number of routes

+**For technical review it is strongly advised that the "Interview Notes" section below is referenced**

 ## Requirements

 A NodeJS version of 14.x.x is recommended for this application